-- Falls - 26% of patients in the study revealed that they had suffered at least one fall in the past year; on average there were two falls per person per year.
-In about 13% of cases, the search for medical attention was required.
+- Falls - 26% of patients in the study revealed that they had suffered at least one fall last year; on average there were two falls per person per year.
+In about 13% of cases, it was necessary to seek medical attention.

 - Urinary incontinence - 25%